 Self-employed and working from home?
 Some of the costs of the home can be claimed against tax and, in some cases, these costs may be considerable.
-We set out types of costs that may be relieved here but at Day Accountants, we can advise on maximising the relief due to you if you live in the Cambridgeshire area.
+We set out types of costs that may be relieved here but at Day Accountants, we can advise on maximising the relief due to you.

 Your status is important